 With people, hospice care means you stay with the patient until he or she dies.
-But with animals, it is up to us to decide
+But with animals, it is up to us to decide when

 they die.
 Did we wait too long?
 Or, did we pull the plug too soon